FossoresLP/ddns/README.md

 It can be configured via command-line options (use `-h` to list all) or via a TOML config file (by default located in `/etc/ns1-ddns/config.toml`)

 An external server is needed to get the IP addresses.
 You can either use the one provided in request-server and set it up on a device outside your network or use an API provided by a service like https://whatismyipaddress.com which is used in the sample config file.
+Be aware of the [strict rate limiting](https://whatismyipaddress.com/api) though.

 **This project is in no way affiliated with or endorsed by NS1.**